Australia likely to experience up to 35% more El Niño under new projections

 3 September 2020

-A new study has shed new light on the so-called ‘butterfly effect’ on the El-Niño Southern Oscillation (ENSO), finding that Australia is likely to receive stronger and more frequent El Niños over the coming decades.
+A recent study has shed new light on the so-called ‘butterfly effect’ on the El-Niño Southern Oscillation (ENSO), finding that Australia is likely to receive stronger and more frequent El Niños over the coming decades.

 The ‘butterfly effect’ is used by climate scientists to refer to an infinitesimal random perturbation to an identical initial condition (for example, in surface temperatures) causing drastically different El Niño trajectories.